RehabMohamedAhmed/Automation-Assessment/README.md

 # pre-requisits
 Install Java and set up.
 Install Maven and set up Provide all the required Inputs like --> driver type and driver path to invoke the browser -->url to invoke Install all the dependencies

-# Reports
-HTML reports like emailable reort.html, index.html are generated under target folder.
-These reports are very useful to analyse the results in a quick and more convenient way